Abstract

 Previous modelling studies have significantly advanced our understanding of RVF epidemiology, particularly regarding the disease dynamics in ruminant hosts and mosquito vectors.
 These models have informed the development of predictive tools, surveillance frameworks, control interventions, as well as the evaluation of their impact (Anyamba et al., 2006; Gachohi et al., 2016; Gaff et al., 2007; Tennant et al., 2021).
 Despite these advancements, the persistence of RVFV in the Sahelian zone, where unfavourable dry season conditions make permanent RVFV circulation unlikely, remains poorly understood (Durand et al., 2020; Lumley et al., 2017).
 Increasing evidence suggests that livestock movements play a critical role in influencing RVF epidemiology in this zone (Belkhiria et al., 2019; Jarra et al., 2025).
 In this context, risk exposure to RVFV is primarily driven by movements into regions with high environmental suitability for RVFV-competent vectors in search of water and pasture, rather than transmission through direct livestock-to-livestock contact.

-To investigate this hypothesis, we developed deterministic and stochastic models, parameterised using seroprevalence data collected in 2022 in The Gambia, to stimulate RVF dynamics.
+To investigate this hypothesis, we developed deterministic and stochastic versions of the same model, parameterised using seroprevalence data collected in 2022 in The Gambia, to stimulate RVF dynamics.
 Our study focuses on the transhumant movement of cattle from the Sahelian ecoclimatic region of the country to the floodplains of the Gambia river as a potential mechanism accounting for the observed RVF dynamics among three cattle subpopulations.
-Key findings from our study include: (i) seasonal infection patterns peaking at approximately 3% and 1% of cattle in the wet and dry seasons, respectively, in the Gambia river eco-region, whereas infections peaked at approximately 5% in the wet season and disappeared in the dry season in the Sahelian region; (ii) local extinction and re-infection dynamics in the transhumant (T) subpopulation, with a high risk (90.2%) of re-introducing RVFV into their homestead villages in the Sahelian eco-region predicted by our stochastic model; (iii) the 𝑅0for the entire system was estimated as 3.15 during the wet season and 1.33 during the dry season, while the mean seasonal reproduction number (𝑅𝑠𝑡) in both seasons was >1; (iv) the age-seroprevalence data in combination with the predicted FOI in each eco-region implied a gradual decay in seropositivity in recovered cattle over time; and (v) a hypothetical movement ban had minimal impact on reducing infections over the long-term, as it led to less frequent but significantly more severe outbreaks in the Sahelian eco-region.
+Key findings from our study include: (i) seasonal infection patterns peaking at approximately 3% and 1% of cattle in the wet and dry seasons, respectively, in the Gambia river eco-region, whereas infections peaked at approximately 5% in the wet season and disappeared in the dry season in the Sahelian region; (ii) local extinction and re-infection dynamics in the transhumant (T) subpopulation predicted by our stochastic model, with a high risk (90.2%) of re-introducing RVFV into their homestead villages in the Sahelian eco-region; (iii) the RO for the entire system was estimated as 3.15 during the wet season and 1.33 during the dry season, while the mean seasonal reproduction number (Rst) in both seasons was >1; (iv) the age-seroprevalence data in combination with the predicted FOI in each eco-region implied a gradual decay in seropositivity in recovered cattle over time.

 RVFV inter-epidemic transmission dynamics

 The possibility of RVFV re-introduction between the two eco-regions is consistent with explanations given for the dissemination of the virus during outbreaks within and across countries through movement of potentially viraemic but asymptomatic ruminant livestock (Abdo-Salem et al., 2011; Shoemaker et al., 2002).
 In addition, similar patterns have been observed in northern Senegal (Cecilia et al., 2020; Durand et al., 2020) and Tanzania (Sumaye et al., 2013), where movement of infectious livestock between regions with favourable ecological conditions is thought to maintain RVFV endemicity.
 Our simulation results of the timing and magnitude of infections are supported by evidence showing RVFV amplification during the wet season, with peak circulation occurring at the latter part of the season in Senegal (Durand et al., 2020).
-The 𝑅𝑠𝑡 reflected this, with mean 𝑅𝑠𝑡 values greater than one in the first half of the wet season (9 of 17 weeks) in the entire system, and in over two thirds of the dry season (23 of 35 weeks) in the Gambia river eco-region.
-Earlier studies conducted during an inter-epidemic period by Metras et al., (2017) (maximum 𝑅𝑠𝑡 = 2.19) and Tennant et al., (2021) (maximum 𝑅𝑠𝑡 = 2.77) in Mayotte estimated seasonal reproduction numbers broadly consistent with those estimated by our study.
+The Rst reflected this, with mean Rst values greater than one in the first half of the wet season (9 of 17 weeks) in all eco-regions, and in over two-thirds of the dry season (23 of 35 weeks) in the Gambia river eco-region.
+Earlier studies conducted during an inter-epidemic period in Mayotte estimated seasonal reproduction numbers broadly consistent with those estimated by our study, including Metras et al., (2017) (maximum Rst = 2.19) and Tennant et al., (2021) (maximum Rst = 2.77).

 Age-seroprevalence curve and seropositivity decay

-Our sero-epidemiological study in The Gambia revealed an age-seroprevalence pattern in cattle that is characterised by high IgG seropositivity during early calfhood, that quickly plateaued or declined with advancing age (Jarra et al., 2025).
+Our sero-epidemiological study in The Gambia revealed an age-seroprevalence pattern in cattle that is characterised by high IgG seropositivity during early calfhood, but that quickly plateaued or declined with advancing age (Jarra et al., 2025).
 To reconcile the discrepancies between this observed age-seroprevalence pattern and the predictions based on our FOI estimates from each eco-region, we incorporated a seropositivity decay parameter into the model.
 Specifically, RVFV-exposed cattle in which seropositivity decayed over time transitioned into an immune but seronegative compartment.
 This adjustment is supported by evidence that cellular immunity (T cell-mediated responses) can confer durable protection even in the presence of substantially low RVFV-specific antibody levels following both natural RVFV infection in humans (Wright et al., 2020) and wildtype RVFV challenge in vaccinated mice (Doyle et al., 2022).
+Therefore, our interpretation of antibody decay reflects waning antibody detectability rather than true loss of immunity.

 Although earlier RVF seroprevalence-based modelling studies have not explicitly incorporated or contextualized the kinetics of IgG decay, Le et al. (2021) provides a valuable theoretical framework of imperfect infection-derived immunity by outlining seven distinct models.
-These models span between the two classical extremes: the "perfect" immunity assumed in SEIR frameworks (recovered individuals are permanently protected) and the “none at all” immunity characteristic of SEIS models (individuals become susceptible again after recovery).
+These models span between the two classical extremes: the “perfect” immunity assumed in SEIR frameworks (recovered individuals are permanently protected) and the “none at all” immunity characteristic of SEIS models (individuals become susceptible again after recovery).
 Each of these immune decay models produced unique implications for the overall disease dynamics within a population (Le et al., 2021).
-In the case of RVF, the lack of longitudinal data on the duration and durability of natural antibody responses in ruminant livestock represents a potential limitation that hinders the accurate parameterisation of models and prediction of transmission dynamics, particularly in systems where seropositivity may wane or become undetectable over time despite persistent protection.
+Although a SEIS or SIRS framework could theoretically have allowed recovered cattle to revert to susceptibility, stronger empirical evidence on the duration and durability of natural RVFV antibody responses in ruminant livestock and genuine loss of acquired immune is required to justify this assumption.
+Future studies incorporating longitudinal serological data could refine parameterisation of our model to explicitly quantify seropositivity decay and its implications for RVFV transmission dynamics, particularly in systems where seropositivity may wane or become undetectable over time despite persistent protection.

 Implications of the model and future enhancements